 Eager Lion is one of U.S. CENTCOM's premiere exercises held in the Hashemite Kingdom of Jordan annually.
 Eager Lion is designed to promote cooperation and interoperability among more than 11,000 participating troops, build functional capacity and enhance readiness.
 THEATER SPECIAL OPERATIONS COMMAND - EUROPE

 COMMANDER - U.S. Army Maj.
-Gen. Mark Schwartz

-SENIOR ENLISTED ADVISOR - Master Chief Petty Officer (SEAL) Andrew I. Harrison
+Gen. Mark Schwartz SENIOR ENLISTED ADVISOR - Master Chief Petty Officer (SEAL) Andrew I. Harrison ESTABLISHED - Jan.
+22, 1955

-SOCEUR employs Special Operations Forces across the USEUCOM area of responsibility to enable deterrence, strengthen European security collective capabilities and interoperability, and counter transnational threats to protect U.S. personnel and interests.
+SOCEUR employs special operations forces across the USEUCOM area of responsibility to enable deterrence, strengthen European security collective capabilities and interoperability, and counter transnational threats to protect U.S. personnel and interests.

-SOCEUR will integrate with the USEUCOM components and the Interagency to achieve USEUCOM theater objectives.
+SOCEUR will integrate with the USEUCOM components and the interagency to achieve USEUCOM theater objectives.
 SOCEUR will preserve its distinct theater operational response capability through a culture of readiness, decentralized mission command, and empowered tactical operators.
-The priorities for SOF operational employment are to gain and maintain persistent access to areas of potential conflict and violent extremist organizations areas of operations, to enable preparation of the environment tasks in support of USEUCOM OPLANs and CONPLANs, while assuring our European Allies and partners of U.S. commitments to bilateral and NATO obligations.
+The priorities for SOF operational employment are to gain and maintain persistent access to areas of potential conflict and violent extremist organizations' areas of operations, to enable preparation of the environment tasks in support of USEUCOM operations plans and concepts plans, while assuring our European allies and partners of U.S. commitments to bilateral and NATO obligations.